-Students will be studying the Cambridge Assessment International Education (CAIE) IGCSE Drama course, which is a great choice for anyone who enjoys an imaginative and collaborative way of working.
-They will complete three pieces of practical coursework over the two years: a monologue, a scripted group extract and a devised group performance.
+Students will be studying the Cambridge (CIE) iGCSE Drama course.
+This is a great choice for anyone who enjoys an imaginative and collaborative way of working.
+Students will complete three pieces of practical coursework over the two years: a monologue, a scripted group extract and a devised group performance.
 Each of these elements is worth 20% of the overall grade.
-They will be required to use their own time for research, line learning and rehearsals.
+Students are expected to use their own time for research, line-learning and rehearsals.

-Around December time in Year 11 the exam board send the school the pre-release material to prepare students for the written exam, worth 40%.
-This will include a variety of stimuli, from which they must devise a 15 minute performance and a scripted extract, which students read and explore in practical workshops.
-They will sit a 2.5 hour written exam in the summer term answering questions on the work they have created based on the pre-release material.
+In the first term of Year 11 the exam board sends the school the pre-release material to prepare students for the written exam, worth 40%.
+This will include extracts from two contrasting published plays, which students read and explore in practical workshops.

+Students will sit a 2.5 hour written exam in the summer term of Year 11, answering questions on the pre-release material and on the creative process of their group devised piece.
+The questions are a selection of short and long answer questions.
+Students answer from the perspective of an actor, director and designer.